Spectrologer/Chress/docs/BUILD.md

 **Desktop (Chrome/Edge)**
 1. Visit the game URL
 2. Click install icon in address bar
-3. Or use "Install Chress" from menu
+3. Or use "Install Chesse" from menu

 **Mobile (iOS/Android)**
 1. Visit the game URL